On Chord Dynamics and Complexity Growth in Double-Scaled SYK: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:warmup}, we briefly review the construction of the chord Hilbert space and the operator-state correspondence.
 We also derive analytic expressions for the dynamical profile \(\{\phi_n(t)\}\) in \eqref{eq:opbasis}, valid for \(q \in [0,1)\), and demonstrate the late-time behavior \(\sim t^{-3/2}\) for \(t \gg \sqrt{1-q}/\lambda \).\footnote{We present a more detailed exploration on this point in \cite{Milekhin:2024ToAppear}.} We then show how, in the \(\lambda \to 0\) limit, our results reduce to the high-temperature limit considered in \cite{Almheiri:2024xtw} by localizing around the center of the energy spectrum, and to the low-temperature Schwarzian regime considered in \cite{Berkooz:2018jqr,Lin_2023,mukhametzhanov2023largepsykchord} by localizing around the edge of the spectrum.
 In particular, we explicitly show that the two regimes exhibit fundamentally different dynamical properties.

-In Section~\ref{sec:complexity}, we analyze the operator complexity of chords evolved under the two-sided chord Hamiltonian.
+In Section~\ref{sec:complexity}, we analyze the operator growth of chords evolved under the two-sided chord Hamiltonian.
 We present analytic results for various quantities, including the chord number generating function, defined as the expectation value of \(e^{-\mu \hat{N}}\) in states with given chord configuration.
 We also formulate the doubled Hilbert space formalism of \cite{Okuyama:2024gsn,Okuyama:2024yya} as an isometric factorization of the one-particle Hilbert space and adopt the one-particle chord wavefunction from \cite{Xu:2024hoc} to facilitate our calculations.
-Notably, this isometric factorization reveals the equivalence between the chord number generating function and the crossed four-point correlation function by organizing the chord combinatorics in terms of the \(R\)-matrix of \(U_{\sqrt{q}}(\mathfrak{su}(1,1))\).
+Notably, this isometric factorization reveals the equivalence between the chord number generating function and the crossed four-point correlation function by organizing the chord combinatorics in terms of a \(R\)-matrix closely related to the $6j$ symbol of \(U_{\sqrt{q}}(\mathfrak{su}(1,1))\).

-In Section~\ref{sec:manifestation}, we revisit the semi-classical analysis of the \(\lambda \to 0\) limit for the uncrossed four-point function and operator complexity.
+In Section~\ref{sec:manifestation}, we revisit the semi-classical analysis of the \(\lambda \to 0\) limit for the uncrossed four-point function and chord number growth.
 By localizing around the center of the energy spectrum and incorporating one-loop corrections to energy fluctuations, we find a connected contribution to the corresponding correlation function, reminiscent of results from the large \(p\) SYK model at infinite temperature \cite{Choi:2019bmd,Streicher_2020}.
 We extend the result in \cite{Rabinovici:2023yex,Sergio2024towards} to include matter, showing that the limiting behavior of the operator Krylov complexity of \(\hat{M}(t)\) corresponds to the two-sided length in the presence of bulk matter fields studied in \cite{Harlow:2021dfp}.

 In Section~\ref{sec:finite-T}, we explore finite-temperature effects and provide analytic expressions for the overlap of Hartle-Hawking wavefunctions and states with given chord number in the presence of matter.
 We demonstrate that the speed of operator spreading reaches its maximum at infinite temperature and decreases continuously as the temperature lowers.